fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp5-m2-exercise-serialize-deserialize-json-files.md

     ```

-In this exercise, you used the `JsonSerializer` class to back up and recover `BankAccount` and `BankCustomer` objects using JSON files.
-You also updated the `JsonStorage` and `JsonRetrieval` classes to include methods that can be used to save and load account and customer information.
+In this exercise, you used the `JsonSerializer` class serialize and deserialize JSON, beginning with simple conversions and progressing to a more complex data backup and restore implementation.

 ## Clean up